 Pascal Malassigné, FIDSA | Senior Professor & Chair, Industrial Design | Milwaukee Institute of Art & Design | 273 E. Erie St. | Milwaukee, WI 53202 | 414-291-8069 | firstname.lastname@example.org | www.miad.edu | www.linkedin.com/pub/pascal-malassigné-fidsa/2/741/398

-Mary Beth Privitera, M. of Design—Mary Beth currently leads the medical device development program at the University of Cincinnati Medical Center, where she holds a joint appointment as Associate Professor with the College of Medicine and the College of Engineering and leads medical device innovation programs.
-For the last eight years, she has been the co-director of the Medical Device Innovation and Entrepreneurship Program (MDIEP) at the University of Cincinnati.
+Mary Beth Privitera, M. of Design—Mary Beth is currently the Director, of the Medical Device Engine at the University of Cincinnati Medical Center, where she holds a joint appointment as Associate Professor with the College of Medicine and the College of Engineering and Applied Science.
+The Medical Device Engine is a professional design team aimed at optimizing device design by applying proven design research methodology, applying applicable human factors standards, and by promoting both collaborative and patient-centered medical device development processes.
+This effective research team works directly with industry and brings them into the practice of medicine for the purposes of medical device design.
+For the last nine years, she has been the Co-Director of the Medical Device Innovation and Entrepreneurship Program (MDIEP) at the University of Cincinnati.
 The program partners multidisciplinary student teams with physician innovators, and focuses on translating research efforts into viable product development opportunities.
 To date, the program has demonstrated results for clinical specialists in vascular surgery, interventional radiology, general surgery, cardiothoracic surgery, emergency medicine, pulmonary care, rehabilitative medicine, and neurology.
-The program convenes students from the industrial design, biomedical engineering, and business fields and enables them to learn about the other disciplines while conducting early-stage development of regulated medical products.
-Privitera is an associate professor of biomedical engineering and an adjunct instructor of industrial design with research focus in the ergonomics of catheter based interventions.
-An expert in the application of human factors in medical product design, she has also worked in the medical device industry since 1988.
-She has served as a vice president of education and as a member of its national educational council for the Industrial Designers Society of America.
-She is also a member of the Association for the Advancement of Medical Instrumentation Human Factors Committee and has coauthored various sections in HE 75.
+Privitera’s research focus is in collaborative medical device design and the application of human factors in design.
+She is a member of the Association for the Advancement of Medical Instrumentation Human Factors Committee and has coauthored various sections in HE 75 and recently a TIR on Contextual Inquiry.
 To date, she has been associated with more than 40 product releases, holds several patents and provisional patents, and has published and lectured on a variety of topics including design research, transdisciplinary/collaborative design, innovation methodology, and surgical techniques.

 Mark S. Vreeke, PhD—Dr. Vreeke is a cofounder of the Chemical Angel Network.
 The Chemical Angel Network brings together entrepreneurs and investors who are working on growing companies with a strong Chemistry component.
 Mark’s specialties are in the broad areas of medical devices/diagnostics, information technology, and energy transportation.